DarrenHobern/limerice/index.md

   <div class="tile">
     <a href="/courses">
       <h2 class="post-title">Training</h2>
-      <p class="post-excerpt">We offer a range of EWRB approved electrical safety courses, that will keep you up to date within a rapidly changing sector.
+      <p class="post-excerpt">We offer a range of EWRB approved electrical safety refresher courses, that will keep you up to date within a rapidly changing sector.
     </p>
     </a>
   </div><!-- /.tile -->